turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_access_application.md

 # Table: cloudflare_access_application

-Access Applications are used to restrict access to a whole application using an authorisation gateway managed by Cloudflare.
+Access applications are used to restrict access to a whole application using an authorisation gateway managed by Cloudflare.

 ## Examples